 WOMEN'S ONLY BRAZILIAN JIU JITSU

-This class is taught by one of the female pioneers of Brazilian Jiu Jitsu in Alberta, Professor Diana Trang.
 Prof. Diana is a BJJ Black Belt under 5th Degree Black Belt, Prof. Anderson Goncalves (highest ranked in Alberta and one of the highest in Canada) and is the first and ONLY female black belt at her academy.
 Diana has been in the Brazilian Jiu Jitsu community 20 years.
 As one of the first females to train in Brazilian Jiu Jitsu in Alberta, Diana has found herself most-often to be the only woman at her academy - something she wished to change when launching her first Women's Only class in January of 2017.
 She breeds the example that women should and CAN do this.
-While her class has been active since it's beginning, her most active training partners are still men, sometimes twice the size of her - a testament to not only women, but to the martial art itself.
+While her class has been active since it's beginning, her most active training partners are still men, sometimes twice the size of her - a testament to not only women, but to the martial art and self defense itself.

 Prof. Diana is also a Certified Yoga & Meditation teacher and Ginastica Natural (Movement) Instructor and also teaches group and private classes in both (to adults and kids) in addition to BJJ.